Films For Friends (FFF) at Studio Route 29

 Written by Grant Scott-Goforth

-Theo Baransky spontaneously performing an epic longform joke at Films for Fools39
+Theo Baransky spontaneously performing an epic longform joke at Films for Fools

 Theo Baransky knows movies.
 Really knows movies.
 He’s watched thousands of them, interviewed filmmakers, and can recite the history of everything from major studios--their hits, flops, and legal troubles--to niche companies that created family-safe edits of motion pictures for Mormon viewers.